-- 103. Many of the auditor's procedures can be used to address a number of assertions.
-For example, procedures to address the existence of an account balance at period end will also address the occurrence of a class of transactions, and may also assist in establishing proper cutoff.
-This is because financial instruments arise from legal contracts and, by verifying the accuracy of the recording of the transaction, the auditor can also verify its existence, and obtain evidence to support the occurrence and rights and obligations assertions at the same time, and confirm that transactions are recorded in the correct accounting period. - 104.
-Procedures that may provide audit evidence to support the completeness, accuracy, and existence assertions include: - External confirmation25 of bank accounts, trades, and custodian statements.
+103. Many of the auditor's procedures can be used to address a number of assertions.
+For example, procedures to address the existence of an account balance at period end will also address the occurrence of a

+- 104. Procedures that may provide audit evidence to support the completeness, accuracy, and existence assertions include: - External confirmation of bank accounts, trades, and custodian statements.
 This can be done by direct confirmation with the counterparty (including the use of bank confirmations), where a reply is sent to the auditor directly.
 Alternatively this information may be obtained from the counterparty's systems through a data feed.
 Where this is done, controls to prevent tampering with the computer systems through which the information is transmitted may be considered by the auditor in evaluating the reliability of the evidence from the confirmation.
 If confirmations are not received, the auditor may be able to obtain evidence by reviewing contracts and testing relevant controls.
 External confirmations, however, often do not provide adequate audit evidence with respect to the valuation assertion though they may assist in identifying any side agreements. - Reviewing reconciliations of statements or data feeds from custodians with the entity's own records.
-This may necessitate evaluating IT controls around and within automated reconciliation processes and to evaluate whether reconciling items are properly understood and resolved.
+This may necessitate evaluating IT controls around and within automated reconciliation processes and to evaluate whether reconciling items are properly understood and resolved. - Reviewing journal entries and the controls over the recording of such entries.
+This may assist in, for example: - Determining if entries have been made by employees other than those authorised to do so.

-ISA-ASA 505, External Confirmations, deals with the auditor's use of external confirmation procedures to obtain audit evidence in accordance with the requirements of ISA-ASA 330 and ISA-ASA 500, Audit Evidence.
-See also Guidance Statement GS 016 Bank Confirmation Requests and the Staff Audit Practice Alert, Emerging Practice Issues Regarding the Use of External Confirmations in an Audit of Financial Statements, issued by the staff of the International Auditing and Assurance Standards Board in November 2009.
+&lt;sup>25 ASA 505 External Confirmations deals with the auditor's use of external confirmation procedures to obtain audit evidence in accordance with the requirements of ASA 330 and ASA 500.
+See also Guidance Statement GS 016 Bank Confirmation Requests and the Staff Audit Practice Alert Emerging Practice Issues Regarding the Use of External Confirmations in an Audit of Financial Statements issued by the staff of the International Auditing and Assurance Standards Board in November 2009.

-- Reviewing journal entries and the controls over the recording of such entries.
-This may assist in, for example: - Determining if entries have been made by employees other than those authorized authorised to do so. - Identifying unusual or inappropriate end-of-period journal entries, which may be relevant to fraud risk - Reading individual contracts and reviewing supporting documentation of the entity's financial instrument transactions, including accounting records, thereby verifying existence and rights and obligations.
+- Identifying unusual or inappropriate end-of-period journal entries, which may be relevant to fraud risk. - Reading individual contracts and reviewing supporting documentation of the entity's financial instrument transactions, including accounting records, thereby verifying existence and rights and obligations.
 For example, an auditor may read individual contracts associated with financial instruments and review supporting documentation, including the accounting entries made when the contract was initially recorded, and may also subsequently review accounting entries made for valuation purposes.
 Doing so allows the auditor to evaluate whether the complexities inherent in a transaction have been fully identified and reflected in the accounts.
 Legal arrangements and their associated risks need to be considered by those with suitable expertise to ensure that rights exist. - Testing controls, for example by reperforming controls. - Reviewing the entity's complaints management systems.
 Unrecorded transactions may result in the entity's failure to make a cash payment to a counterparty, and may be detected by reviewing complaints received. - Reviewing master netting arrangements to identify unrecorded instruments. - 105.
 These procedures are particularly important for some financial instruments, such as derivatives or guarantees.
 This is because they may not have a large initial investment, meaning it may be hard to identify their existence.
 For example, embedded derivatives are often contained in contracts for non-financial instruments which may not be included in confirmation procedures.